 By examining the merging process, observe that each $H$-node in $G$ is either \emph{even} or \emph{odd}, in the sense that the associated $\nu$-dimensional edge color parity vector is either $(0,\ldots,0)$ or $(1,\ldots,1)$.
 The parity vector changes every time this node is involved in a merger.
 Initially, $D_{2\nu}$ has two $H$-nodes.
 Whenever we merge with $D_{2\nu}$, we create one new odd $H$-node.
 It follows that the number of odd $H$-nodes always either increases or remains the same.
 The latter happens iff we merge over an edge of an odd $H$-node.
 For a pairing, we need all contracted $H$-nodes to be even.

-It follows that a diagram $G$ makes a nonvanishing contribution only if it was created my mergers involving only odd $H$-nodes -- in this case $G$ has exactly two odd $H$-nodes that can be contracted to ensure all contracted $H$-nodes are even.
+It follows that a diagram $G$ makes a nonvanishing contribution only if it was created by mergers involving only odd $H$-nodes -- in this case $G$ has exactly two odd $H$-nodes that can be contracted to ensure all contracted $H$-nodes are even.

-It can be easily seen by induction that in such diagrams the edges of a particular color form a non-self-intersecting, non-branching path connecting one odd $H$-node with another.
+It can be easily seen by induction that in such diagrams the edges of a particular color form a non-self-intersecting, non-branching path connecting one odd $H$-node to another.
 Each $p$-node belongs to one of such paths, so in particular can be assigned a color.

 In the optimal contraction the $p$-nodes are contracted to $\nu$ nodes corresponding to different colors.
-In this case the path of each color forms a flower with center corresponding to the contracted $p$-node and petals' ends given by difefrent $H$ nodes.
-There is a unique valid edge pairing in such contracted diagram.
+In this case the path of each color forms a flower with center corresponding to the contracted $p$-node and petal ends given by different $H$ nodes.
+There is a unique valid edge pairing in such a contracted diagram.
 This gives

 so that